buildit/digitalrig-metal-aws/README.md

     * a "foundation" bucket to store templates associated w/ the foundational stack
     * a "build" bucket to store build artifacts for the CodePipeline below (this is shared across all pipelines)
     * an "app" bucket to store templates associated w/ the app stack below
-    * a "build-support" bucket to store shared scripts that the CodeBuild and CodePipeline might use (not currently used... holdover from original bookit-riglet for now)
 * A "deployment-pipeline" stack: 1 stack per branch per repo
   * an ECS Repository (ECR)
   * a CodeBuild build - see buildspec.yml in the project